Battlefield Play4Free

-Battlefield Play4Free is a defunct first-person shooter video game developed by DICE and Easy Studios and published by Electronic Arts.
+Battlefield Play4Free was a first-person shooter video game developed by Easy Studios and published by Electronic Arts.
 Based on the Battlefield series, the game featured a modern warfare battlefield setting.
 Play4Free is built on a modified version of Battlefield 2's game engine, with improvements such as high resolution artwork and post-processing effects.
 The game was also less demanding on computer specifications, similar to Battlefield Heroes.